 University of Oxford

-Favourite thing to do in science: I really enjoy travelling to museums and archaeological sites to take samples for our research work.
+Favourite thing to do in research: I really enjoy travelling to museums and archaeological sites to take samples for our research work.

 I’m a Professor of Archaeological Science at Oxford University.
 I specialise in dating the past, in particular archaeological sites, and providing a chronology for what happened thousands of years ago.